Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Historical Context and Sample Complexity

 However, we can make another observation, that the choices of $t$ define \emph{ranges}.
 A \emph{range space} is a pair $(X,\mathcal{A})$ where $X$ is a \emph{ground set} and $\mathcal{A}$, the ranges, is a family of subsets of $X$; commonly they are defined by geometric objects such as disks, rectangles, or halfspaces.
 In this case, they are one-sided intervals of the form $(-\infty, t]$.
-A celebrated theorem by Vapnik and Chervonenkis~\cite{VC71} (and refined by Li, Long, and Srinivasan~\cite{LLS01}) showed that if the range space has bounded VC-dimension $\nu$, then one can guarantee that with $n = O((1/\eps^2)(\nu + \log(1/\delta))$ iid samples $P$ from distribution $\mu$, for each range $A \in \mathcal{A}$ that with probability at least $1-\delta$ we have
+A celebrated theorem by Vapnik and Chervonenkis~\cite{VC71} (and refined by Li, Long, and Srinivasan~\cite{LLS01}) showed that if the range space has bounded VC-dimension $\nu$, then one can guarantee that with $n = O((1/\eps^2)(\nu + \log(1/\delta)))$ iid samples $P$ from distribution $\mu$, for each range $A \in \mathcal{A}$ that with probability at least $1-\delta$ we have

 We call a set $P$ satisfying the above condition on $(\mu,\mathcal{A})$ an \emph{$\eps$-sample} (or an \emph{$\eps$-approximation} of $(\mu,\mathcal{A})$).
-The VC-dimension for one-sided intervals is a constant, so this finally asymptotically matches the bounds of Dvoretsky \etal~\cite{DKW56}.
+The VC-dimension for one-sided intervals is a constant, so this finally asymptotically matches the bounds of Dvoretzky \etal~\cite{DKW56}.